berwingan/berwingan.github.io/content/Videos on a Static Site.md

   - underconstruction
 ---
 # Chicken Rice
 The idea for this exploration came from the chicken rice shop near my work in which a QR code is required in order to obtain a menu and place an order.
 A piece of paper with the verification code is stuck on the table and changed daily.
 The QR code directs my phone to a dynamic link based on the exact table I'm sitting on which then uses the verification code to ensure the order is fresh from the day.
-One of the great thing about obsidian, which is the tool I am using to manage this site, it that the file is in mark-up which allows html to be included using tags.
+One of the great thing about obsidian, which is the tool I am using to manage this site, is that the file is in mark-up which allows html to be included using tags.

 Hence writing the following inline will result in a button similar to writing on a .html file.
 ```